proemmer/webpac-docs/README.md

 ##Configuration

-The configuration file named 'appsettings.json' has the configuration settings for Logging, Plc, RuntimeCompiler and the Authentication.

 ### Logging

+In this section you can configure the logging for the application.
+(For details have a look at [docs.asp.net](https://docs.asp.net/en/latest/fundamentals/logging.html#configuring-logging-in-your-application))

 ```c#
   "Logging": {